SDGforskning/sdg-strings/SDG05_query_action_WoS.md

         )
         NEAR/5
             (
-                ("participat*" OR "involve*" OR "represent*" OR "engage*" OR "position*" OR "voice*" OR "vote" OR "votes" OR "voting" OR "leadership" OR "leader*" OR "head" OR "manager*" OR "management" OR "legislator*" OR "judge*" OR "minister*" OR "mp" OR "mps" OR "member of parliament" OR "government" OR "mayor*" OR "quota"
+                ("participat*" OR "involve*" OR "represent*" OR "engage*" OR "position*" OR "voice*" OR "vote" OR "votes" OR "voting" OR "leadership" OR "leader*" OR "head" OR "manager*" OR "management" OR "legislator*" OR "judge*" OR "minister*" OR "mp" OR "mps" OR "member of parliament" OR "government" OR "mayor*" OR "quota" OR (
-                (
                 ("chief*" OR "senior" OR "top" OR "managing" OR "enterprise*" OR "board") NEAR/5 ("director*" OR "executive*" OR "officer*" OR "official*" OR "position*" OR "member*" OR "traditional"))